-High Exhaust Temperature: The high exhaust temperature switch is mounted on the exhaust elbow and closes on temperature rise above 190° F (88° C).
-It will open again when temperature reaches about 165° F (74° C) and functions to protect exhaust system hoses.
+High Exhaust Temperature: The high exhaust temperature switch is mounted on the exhaust elbow and closes on temperature rise above 230° F (110° C).
+It will open again when temperature reaches about 190° F (88° C) and functions to protect exhaust system hoses.

 AWARNING Inhalation of exhaust gas can cause serious personal injury or death.
 Do not disconnect or bypass the exhaust elbow switch.
-Excessive heat caused by a sea water flow malfunction will damage the exhaust hoses and cause exhaust gas leakage.
+Excessive heat will damage the exhaust hoses and cause exhaust gas leakage.
 If exhaust hose is damaged, shut off the generator set immediately and do not operate until hose is repaired.

 High exhaust elbow temperature is caused by insufficient or lack of sea water flow.
-Refer to the Specifications Section for the proper sea water flow rate.
+Sea water flow at exhaust outlet should be about 3 gal/min (11 liter/min).

-Overspeed (Option For MDL3): This switch is mounted on the front of the engine crankshaft.
-It is factory adjusted to shut down 60 hertz gensets at 2150 to 2200 r/min, 50 hertz gensets at 1800 to 1850 r/min.
-After correcting the problem, press the Fault Reset breaker.
+Overspeed (Option): This switch (sensor is mounted on the front of the engine crankshaft.
+It is factory adjusted to shut down 60 hertz units at 2200 r/min ±90 r/min, 50 hertz units at 1800 r/min ±90 r/min.